 A Simulink model represents a hierarchical diagram composed out of various types of blocks interconnected with signals that model the control and data flow inside the model.
 In this paper, we use the terms signal and variable interchangeably.
-An illustrative example is given in Figure 1a, where the blocks are denoted using squares and triangles, signals via directed lines, and input and output ports as ovals.
+An illustrative example is given in Figure 1a, where the blocks are denoted using squares and triangles, signals via directed lines and input and output ports as ovals.

-The fundamental building units of a Simulink model are the atomic blocks that model either a basic input-output relation (ex: Gain,

-Subtract in Figure 1a) or generate signal values (ex: Constant in Figure 1b).
+The fundamental building units of a Simulink model are the atomic blocks that model either a basic input-output relation (ex: Gain, Subtract in Figure 1a) or generate signals' values (ex: Constant in Figure 1b).
 A hierarchical Simulink model of an arbitrary depth is created using composite blocks (SubSystems) (ex: SubSystem1 in Figure 1a).
 Unlike atomic blocks that have a predefined input-output mapping function, the input-output function of the composite blocks is realized through a set of atomic blocks.
-Consequently, any hierarchical Simulink model can be flattened by removing the composite blocks without altering its behavior [14].
 Each signal in a Simulink model has at most one source block and one or more destination blocks.
-The source block has write access over the signal, and controls its value, whereas the destination blocks have read access only.
+The source block has write access over the signal and controls its value, whereas the destination blocks have read access only.

-A Simulink simulation represents a sequential valuation of the signals in the model for a finite amount of time, denoted as T{sim} .
+A Simulink simulation represents a sequential valuation of the signals in the model for a finite amount of time, denoted as $T{sim}$ .
 The sequential order at which the atomic blocks are executed during simulation is called sorted order or slist.
-Each block has a unique execution order number (s_n) .
-The notion of time of a Simulink simulation is modeled via two simulation steps: major (T{maj}) and minor (T{min}) simulation step.
-T{min} represents an integer fraction of the T{maj} and is used to improve the accuracy of the numerical computation for the signals' values.
-Continuous-time blocks perform computation at each T{min} , whereas the discrete-time blocks compute their outputs at specific time points.
-The distance between two executions of a discrete-time block is an integer number of T{mai} , called sample time.
-Additionally, Simulink allows delaying the first execution of some discrete-time blocks through a feature called offset, expressed as an integer number of T{maj} .
+Each block has a unique execution order number $(s_n)$ .
+The notion of time of a Simulink simulation is modeled via two simulation steps: major $(T{mai})$ and minor $(T{min})$ simulation step. $T{min}$ represents an integer fraction of the $T{maj}$ and is used to improve the accuracy of the numerical computation for the signals' values.
+Continuous-time blocks perform computation at each $T{min}$ , whereas the discrete-time blocks compute their outputs at specific time points.
+The distance between two executions of discrete-time block is an integer number of $T{mai}$ and is called sample time.
+Additionally, Simulink allows delaying the first execution of some discrete-time blocks through a feature called offset, expressed as an integer number of $T{maj}$ .
 Any block in a given Simulink model can operate in discrete-time manner if a sample time is specified.